Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

 We consider a series of complex systems with different hidden physical parameters:

-Here, $\omg\subset\real^s$ is the domain of interest, $\fb(\xb)$ is a function representing the loading on $\omg$, and $\ub(\xb)$ is the corresponding solution of this system. $\mcK_{\bb}$ represents the unknown governing law, e.g., balance laws, which is determined by the (possibly unknown and high-dimensional) parameter field $\bb$.
+Here, $\omg\subset\real^s$ is the domain of interest, $\fb(\xb)$ is a function representing the loading on $\omg$, $\ub(\xb)$ is the corresponding solution of this system. $\mcK_{\bb}$ represents the unknown governing law, e.g., balance laws, determined by the (possibly unknown and high-dimensional) parameter field $\bb$.
 For instance, in a material modeling problem, $\mcK_{\bb}$ often stands for the constitutive law and $\bb$ can be a vector ($\bb\in \real^{d_b}$) representing the homogenized material parameter field or a vector-valued function ($\bb\in L^\infty(\omg;\real^{d_b})$) representing the heterogeneous material properties.
 Both scenarios are considered in our empirical experiments in Section~\ref{exp}.

 Many physical modeling tasks can be formulated as either a forward or an inverse PDE-solving problem.
 In a forward problem setting, one aims to find the PDE solution when given PDE information, including coefficient functions, boundary conditions, initial conditions, and loading sources.
-That means, given the governing operators $\mcK$, the parameter (field) $\bb$, and loading field $\fb(\xb)$ in \eqref{eqn:pde}, the goal is to solve for the corresponding solution field $\ub(\xb)$, through classical PDE solvers \citep{brenner2007mathematical} or data-driven approaches \citep{lu2019deeponet,li2020fourier,you2022learning}.
-As a result, a forward map is constructed:
+That means, given the governing operators $\mcK$, the parameter (field) $\bb$, and loading field $\fb(\xb)$ in \eqref{eqn:pde}, the goal is to solve for the corresponding solution field $\ub(\xb)$, through classical PDE solvers \citep{brenner2007mathematical} or data-driven approaches \citep{lu2019deeponet,li2020fourier}.
+As a result, a forward map is constructed: Here, $\bb$ and $\fb$ are input vectors/functions, and $\ub$ is the output function.